aammd/MS_computational_ecology_opinion/ms.md

 abstract: What do we say to abstracts?
 Not today.
 ---

-Computational science happens when algortihms and software, data management practices, and advanced research computing are put in interaction with the explicit goal of solving "complex" problems.
+Computational science happens when algorithms and software, data management practices, and advanced research computing are put in interaction with the explicit goal of solving "complex" problems.
 Typically, problems are considered *complex* when they cannot be solved appropriately with modelling or